-For more on the department's diverse partnerships with organisations including Tate, the V&A, the National Gallery, York Museums Trust, the National Railway Museum, the Bowes Museum, the Hepworth Wakefield, Middlesborough Institute of Modern Art, and the Yorkshire Sculpture Park, see our Collaborative Research in Art History wesbite.
+For more on the Department's diverse partnerships with organisations including Tate, the V&A, the National Gallery, York Museums Trust, the National Railway Museum, the Bowes Museum, the Hepworth Wakefield, Middlesbrough Institute of Modern Art, and the Yorkshire Sculpture Park, see York Art History Collaborations.

-Many of the modules you can choose from will have associated field trips to allow you to visit the art and architecture.
-These field trips will range from local, to national and occasionally international.
-We cover the cost of any major air/sea/rail travel and accommodation, although you'll be expected to pay for any local transportation, food and entrance costs.
+Some of the modules you can choose from may include associated field trips to allow you to visit art and architecture.
+We will cover the cost of any major air/sea/rail travel and accommodation, but you will be expected to pay for local transportation, food and entrance costs.

 In your first year you'll study a range of modules that will develop your skills in art history and cover a range of approaches to curating art museums.
 You can also choose to study a language module, several of which are specifically designed for art historians.

-You'll also have a choice from one of the following modules:
+You will also have a choice to study another module from one of the following examples:

 This module will:

-You'll take two core modules that develop your curatorial and exhibition skills and knowledge:
+You'll take core modules that develop your curatorial and exhibition skills and knowledge:

-You'll also choose four seminar modules that allow you to study certain time-periods or types of art in more detail.
+You'll also choose option modules that allow you to study certain time-periods or types of art in more detail.
 There will be restrictions on which modules you can choose, to ensure you study a sufficient amount of curatorial material.
 Modules change to reflect the latest research and developments but will include a range of interesting subjects from the medieval to the contemporary.
-Current module list.

 You'll be taught by art historians that are writing some of the texts you'll read, as well as curating some of the exhibitions you'll see.

-In your first year you'll attend lectures and workshops.
-As the degree progresses you'll find you spend more time in seminars where you, as small group of other students and a tutor will discuss a topic for which you've done preliminary research and preparation.
-As your studies progress you may be asked to give presentations or lead the discussions in seminars.
-From your second year all modules include seminars with no more than 15 students in a group.
+In your first year you'll attend seminars, tutorials, lectures and workshops.
+As the degree progresses you'll find you spend more time in seminars where you, with a small group of other students and a tutor, will discuss a topic for which you've done preliminary research and preparation.
+As your studies progress you will be asked to give presentations or lead the discussions in seminars.

 We use a number of different assessment formats: